The-101-project/Lock_In_Amplifier_Review/readme.md

 ### Nikos experiment 06 March 2022
 2 x blue 3mm LEDs,
-* The 1st LED transmitting, connected to the oscilloscope calibration output
+* The 1st LED transmitting, connected to the oscilloscope calibration 1KHz generator output
-* The 2nd LED receiving
+* The 2nd LED receiving from 6cm distance, connected without any amplifier to the Oscilloscope Input

 Oscilloscope probes
 * Channel-1: Connected to the receiving LED.
 Maximum Amplification: **20mV/div**